In April 1796 a small army of 38,000 crosses the south western Alps and enters Italy.

 The enemy is a large coalition lead by the Austrian Empire with in it all the small

-Italian States, but this army is bringing the new ideas of the French Revolution and the Chief Commander is the 27 year old General Napoleon Bonaparte.
+Italian States, but this army is bringing the new ideas of the French Revolution and the Chief Commander is the 27-year-old General Napoleon Bonaparte.

 A brilliant series of victories at Millesimo, Mondový and Lodi opens the way to Milan.
 Then Reggio revolts against the Duke of Este and immediately after the cities of the Papal State follow.
 In a few months Bologna, Ferrara and Ancona are conquered by the French.

-Although in Paris the Revolution is changing into a more middle-class government style, in Italy it's a short period of terror and all the signs of the teocratic power are destroyed including the coats of arms and the statues of the popes.
+Although in Paris the Revolution is changing into a more middle-class government style, in Italy it's a short period of terror and all the signs of the theocratic power are destroyed including the coats of arms and the statues of the popes.